Nallantli/Sono/README.md

 }
 ```

-Within the `catch` statement, the variables `_e` and `_trace` are generated, the former indicating the message of the error and the latter indicating a trace of the operations preceding that error.
+Within the `catch` statement, the variable `_e` is generated, indicating the message of the error.

 The `catch` clause is optional.